benjamin-danishevsky/Capstone-Project/README.md

 # PokeChirps

 PokeChirps is a clone of Twitter, an application that allows users to share their thoughts with others, and connect with new people.
+Users are able to post their own Chirps, edit/delete their own Chirps, comment on other users' Chirps, and edit/delete their own comments.

 ## LiveSite Link
 https://pokechirps.herokuapp.com/